guillemcordoba/holochain-profiles-username/README.md

 ## Installation and usage

-1. Install the module with `npm install holochain-profiles-username`.
+1. Add the module into the dependencies of your `package.json` with `holochain-profiles-username: "guillemcordoba/holochain-profiles-username`.
+Run `npm install`.
 2. Add the GraphQl schema and resolvers to your `ApolloClient` setup:

 ```js